wadecore/wadecore.github.io/sphinx_ref.rst

 Raw Embeds
 ----------

+Raw is a stop-gap for anything not natively supported by the sphinx compiler.
+We shouldn't use this super often but we're totally going to.

 Embed file (put a broken embed file before embedding a page to prevent tree stacking)

 .. raw:: html